gustybear/website_academic/content/authors/mark-kwon/_index.md

 +++
-# About/Biography widget.

-draft = true
-widget = "about"
-active = true
-date = "2020-01-27T00:00:00"
-author = "Mark Kwon"
+title = "Mark Kwon"

-# Order that this section will appear in.

-weight = 5

 # Display name

-name = "Mark Kwon"
+authors = "Mark Kwon"

 # Is this the primary user of the site?